Metalab/introduction/README.md

-introducion
+introduction
 ===========

-introducion to the metalab Lightning Talk
+introduction to the metalab Lightning Talk